Analysis: Many people curb spending in two-speed U.S. economy

 CEOs say people are mostly still buying staple goods, but beyond that a worryingly large number are not buying even the smallest extras.

-“People don’t stop doing their laundry, you don’t let the trash pile up, but they may not go out to dinner or a movie or they may not take the kids to McDonald‘s,” said Don Knauss, chief executive of Clorox Co, in a recent interview.
+“People don’t stop doing their laundry, you don’t let the trash pile up, but they may not go out to dinner or a movie or they may not take the kids to McDonald‘s,” said Don Knauss, chief executive of Clorox Co (CLX.N), in a recent interview.

 The ranks of low-income Americans has been growing, and the middle class shrinking as government and manufacturing jobs have declined since the financial crisis.